enzonotario/vitepress-openapi/docs/sidebar/sidebar-items.md

                  * in `sidebarItemTemplate` function in the `useSidebar` composable.
                  */
-                //sidebarItemTemplate: (method: string, path: string): string => `[${method}] ${path}`, }),
+                //sidebarItemTemplate: (method: string, path: string): string => `[${method}] ${path}`,

+                /**
+                 * Optionally, you can specify a template for the sidebar groups.
+                 */
+                //sidebarGroupTemplate: (path: string, depth: number): string => path, }),
         ],
     },